rtribbia/rtribbia.com_headless/README.md

-# rtribbia.com_headless
+# rtribbia.com
-AngularJS front-end to rtribbia.com
+This repo contains the AngularJS front-end to rtribbia.com, powered by WordPress CMS.